Therealchainman/archive-cp/cpp_functions/bitset.md

 A limitation of the bitset is that size must be known at compile time i.e. size of the bitset is fixed.

+reset() : This function is used to reset all bits of the bitset to 0. reset(i): This function is used to reset the ith bit of the bitset. set(i): This function is used to set the ith bit of the bitset.